 We offer a range of submenu options; horizontal menu links, accordions, collapsibles, etc. View our page for creating submenus to see how to add these features to your page.

 Yes, DisplayBuddy Slideshow is a tool all sites have access to:

 - In your WP dashboard, find “DisplayBuddy” in the left sidebar then select “Slideshow”.

 - Add a new Group, then upload your images and choose your settings (use Cycle mode for embedding within a page).

 - Save your slideshow group, then copy the shortcode provided.

-- Navigate to a Page and, in Text mode, paste the shortcode where you want the slideshow t0 appear on your page.
+- Paste the shortcode where you want the slideshow to appear on your page.

-- Click Preview Changes to see it live.
+- Click preview to see how it will look live.

 For more tips and how-to guides, see our tutorials section.